-The DC distribution box provides the interconnect for the AC input box and power regulators.
+Each system and expander cabinet has a DC distribution box.
+It provides the interconnect for the AC input box and power regulators.
 It also functions as the:

 - Distribution point for 48 VDC system power - Battery pack interface to the power regulators - Signal interconnect from the CCL module to the power regulators